Ant0wan/Ft_printf-unitest/README.md

 - The compiled library is named libunit.a and is stored in `./framework/` repository.

-- The library is linked to the given code in `./rendu/` repository - should be the ft_printf source code containing a makefile.
+- The library is linked to the given code in target repository of the `./rendu/` symbolic link - should be the ft_printf source code containing a makefile.

 - The project must contain a Makefile with usual rules `make`, `clean`, `fclean` and `re`.